 When cattle were introduced in 1793, ranching slowly became an integral part of Kohala’s culture.
 Mexican cowboys came to Hawaii to train Hawaiian ‘paniolos’ in the art of cattle handling and rodeo.
 Many ranches were established, including Parker Ranch in Waimea.

-Places To See in Kohala
+5 Great Places To visit in Kohala

 Kohala is separated into ‘North Kohala’, which includes the towns of Halaʻula, Hāwī, and Kapaʻau, and ‘South Kohala’, which includes Puako, Waikoloa Village, Waimea, and the unincorporated town of Kawaihae and Kawaihae Harbor.
+The following a places

 Pololū Valley (north Kohala)